huggingface/blog/hugs.md

 HUGS makes it easy to harness the power of open models, with zero-configuration optimized inference in your own infra.
 With HUGS, you can take control of your AI applications and easily transition proof of concept applications built with closed models to open models you host yourself.

-Get started today and deploy HUGS on [AWS](https://aws.amazon.com/marketplace/pp/prodview-bqy5zfvz3wox6) or [DigitalOcean](https://www.digitalocean.com/products/ai-ml/1-click-models)!
+Get started today and deploy HUGS on [AWS](https://aws.amazon.com/marketplace/pp/prodview-bqy5zfvz3wox6), [Google Cloud](https://console.cloud.google.com/marketplace/product/huggingface-public/hugs) or [DigitalOcean](https://www.digitalocean.com/products/ai-ml/1-click-models)!